-- the applicant can demonstrate, following the exclusion period, that there has been a significant improvement in their behaviour; or - outstanding rent arrears or other housing related debts have been paid in full; or - there has been a material change in the circumstances of the applicant or a member of their household (for example, an illness or disability has developed or an existing medical condition has worsened); or - the period of the exclusion has been completed; or - the applicant did not previously meet the qualification criteria but the criteria is now met .
+- the immigration status of the applicant has changed; or - the applicant can demonstrate, following the exclusion period of two years, that there has been a significant improvement in their behaviour; or - outstanding rent arrears or other housing related debts have been paid in full; or - there has been a material change in the circumstances of the applicant or a member of their household (for example, an illness or disability has developed or an existing medical condition has worsened); or - the period of the exclusion has been completed; or - the applicant did not previously meet the qualification criteria but the criteria is now met .

-There is a review procedure if a person is suspended from or excluded from the Register of Housing Need after filling in an application form.
+There is a review procedure if a person is suspended from or excluded from the register of housing need after filling in an application form.
 This procedure is set out in section 19 of this policy.

-3.8 What happens when a person applies to join the Register of Housing Need?
+3.8 What happens when a person applies to join the register of housing need?

-- An application form is completed on-line, where there is a need, paper forms or home visits will be made available to assist an applicant to complete the form and verify the circumstances of applicants.
-NB The form must be completed and submitted within 28 days or it will be automatically closed. - Once completed and submitted, the application is assessed in accordance with this policy and necessary checks made to verify the information provided. - If eligible, the applicant in placed into one of three bands: A, B or C. - Once all information requested has been received, the applicants entry on the Register will be made live.
+- An application form is completed on-line (in very exceptional circumstances, as determined by a Housing Needs manager, home visits may be carried out to assist an applicant to complete the form and verify the circumstances of applicant).
+NB The form must be completed and submitted within 28 days or it will be automatically closed. - Once completed and submitted, the application is assessed in accordance with this policy and necessary checks made to verify the information provided. - If eligible, the applicant in placed into one of three bands: A, B or C. - Once all information requested has been received. the applicants entry on the Register will be made live.
 If this information, or an update on when the information will be available, is not received within 10 days, the application may be cancelled and the applicant may have to reapply.

-Once the completed application form has been assessed, the applicant will be contacted to let them know whether they have been accepted onto the Register of Housing Need and, if so, the following information:
+Once the completed application form has been assessed, the applicant will be contacted to let them know whether they have been accepted onto the register of housing need and, if so, the following information:

 - Priority band and reason for it.

 - Mobility Level

 - Priority date.

-- What size property the applicant can bid for (based on how many bedrooms the applicant is entitled to in accordance with this policy).
+• What size property the applicant can bid for (based on how many bedrooms the applicant is entitled to in accordance with this policy).